Winter/Spring/Summer 2016-2017Catalog update: October 15, 2016

 Students are required to follow the Academic Handbook and Code of Student Responsibility

 Students pursuing degrees in the College of Liberal Arts & Social Sciences are to follow the Honors Program Requirements listed below:

-Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for alternative Language & Systems courses.
-Language majors must fulfill the language requirement outside of their major.
+Students who meet the proficiency requirement by placing at the 200-level of a language may consult with an Honors advisor for alternative 3-course sequence options to fulfill the language requirement.
+Language majors must fulfill the language requirement with one year of language study outside of their major or one of the approved 3-course language sequence alternatives.

 The Honors Program is committed to developing students’ knowledge and cultural awareness so they may respect and learn from difference.
 Honors students meet the multicultural requirement by completing HON 301, the Junior Seminar in Multiculturalism.

-Honors students who do not have a calculus or statistics requirement as part of their major must complete HON 180, Data Analysis and Statistics, before enrolling in HON 207 or HON 225.
+Honors students who do not have a calculus or statistics requirement as part of their major must complete HON 180, Data Analysis and Statistics, or the first course in the required calculus or statistics requirement for the major, before enrolling in HON 207 or HON 225.
 Students majoring in Economics, Public Policy, or Sociology are not required to take HON 180.